 Gender, race, and class in family therapy; sociocultural dynamics in family therapy; feminist perspectives in family therapy; family systems; family therapy assessment; couples and sex therapy

-- Knudson-Martin, C., Wells, M. A., & Samman, S. K. (Eds.). (in press) Culture, emotion, and power in couple therapy: Addressing the larger context in clinical practice.
+- Knudson-Martin, C., Wells, M. A., & Samman, S. K. (Eds.).
+(2015) Culture, emotion, and power in couple therapy: Addressing the larger context in clinical practice.
 Springer Series in Family Therapy

 - Knudson-Martin, C. & Mahoney, A. (Eds.)
 2009).
 Couples, gender, and power: Creating change in intimate relationships.
 Springer Publishing Co.